Mom morning routine

 As my role got reversed with my husband, I knew right away that I needed to create a new mommy morning routine for the sake of my sanity.

 And I also manage multiple blogs that I am passionate about.

 This meant finding the time out of my crazy lifestyle to actually work on these blogs.

-Getting up much earlier than everyone in the house has its many benefits moms.
+Getting up much earlier than everyone in the house has many benefits for moms.